 lettuce seed |

-How about other vegetables in my food garden?
+So how about other vegetables in my food garden?

 If they are non-hybrid self-pollinators not mentioned above, then you will be able to easily produce the next true-to-type crop from their seeds.
 If they are cross-pollinators, things are a bit more complicated and your next crop may be less predictable.

-Pumpkins are a good example of plants where you probably can't rely on plants to be true-to-type from year to year.
-Pumpkins are monoecious.
+Pumpkins are monoecious (see above).
 Some flowers on a pumpkin plant will be male, some will be female.
-Plants will therefore simply not self-pollinate.
-Pistils will accept pollen from any compatible other flower including plants of a different variety and therefore offspring may not be true-to-type.
-I remember one year growing pumpkins from seed collected by a friend the previous season and ending up with oddly-shaped not very nice tasting produce.
-Quite disappointing.
+Plants will therefore not only self-pollinate, but their pistils will accept pollen from any other compatible flower, including plants of a different variety.
+Therefore offspring may not be true-to-type.

 - Grow only one variety of this vegetable in your garden